What's in the box, what it looks like...

 The GoPro Fusion will timestamp each photo with two times, 1) the time set on the camera, and 2) the time reported by GPS.
 It is not a critical problem if the timestamps differ, however, differences in timestamps can cause avoidable issues later on for other pieces of software.

 You can turn on sound (beep) to indicate key actions on the camera (when a capture is started or stopped, the camera is turned on or off, etc.).

 This is a particularly useful setting with the camera mounted on your pack (especially when the battery runs out) -- so you don’t continue trekking, to realise the camera has stopped shooting.

 In order to map your images, they must be geotagged.
 The GoPro Fusion will automatically add latitude, longitude and altitude data to your images if this setting is enabled (and the camera can lock on to a GPS signal).

 By default, this is enabled.
-You can toggle the settings under the Settings menu.
+You can toggle (and double check this) under the settings under the Settings menu.

 Before shooting, check the marker icon is block coloured (not just an outline).
 This confirms the camera has locked on to a GPS signal.